How to lose weight after C-section in less than a year

 C-section takes time to heal and recover

 It’s a dream of every mom to be able to lose weight fast after C-section, isn’t it?
-But after C-section, we’ll have restrictions on what to do, and how we can do to get rid of our baby fat.
+But after C-section, we’ll have restrictions on what to do, and how we can get rid of our baby fat.

 Because, when we had C-sections, we have two major recoveries to worry about.
 Childbirth recovery.
 And major surgery recovery a.k.a.
 C-section recovery.